-In the top right corner in Interaxo you will find the search tool.
+In the top right corner in Interaxo you will find the search field.
 Enter the text to search for.

 NB!
 Searches apply within a community.